stevius10/HAConfig-as-PyCode/README.md

 - **System Monitoring**: Monitoring of system resources and performance metrics.
 - **Backup and Synchronization**: Automated backup and synchronization of the Home Assistant configuration and data.
-- **Berlin Housing Offers**: Scraping for housing offers and real estate listings from various companies in Berlin. (*needs to be updated*)
+- **Berlin Housing Offers**: Scraping for housing offers and real estate listings from various companies in Berlin.
 - **Lovelace UI Customization**: Customization of Home Assistant's Lovelace UI, e. g.  **Calendar Integration** or **Weather Monitoring with Derived Metric Calculations**.

 ## Images